TeenGai/Road-to-Data-Engineer/Data_Analysis/README.md

 ...
 > *Display only 5 rows...*
 ______________________________________________________________________________________________________________________________
-`Countries with the Highest and Lowest Sales`
+`The Highest and Lowest Sales by Country`
 ```
 WITH total_sales_by_country AS (
   SELECT